boredstiff/protio/README.md

 This puts your Adobe apps into debug mode, and now you can open the application.

 While Gulp is running, you can update files and close and reopen the extension to test changes.
-At a studio that I used to work at, we had a Ctrl + R refresh working at some point, but an update eventually fucked up what allowed that to work.
+At a studio that I used to work at, we had a Ctrl + R refresh working at some point, but an update eventually ruined what allowed that to work.
+It currently works intermittently and eventually stops working altogether.

 Additionally, you can now go to [localhost:6145](http://localhost:6145) and run the debugger.